massifrg/prosemirror-tables-sections/README.md

 **BEWARE**: this module is still experimental.

-Currently it lacks the commands to create a caption or new sections (head, body, foot).

 The documentation below is still valid, but it should be completed with some new methods.